E-commerce

 Listing | Honest listing, transparent pricing, representative media | Video demo or demo store, accessible privacy policy |

-The full granularity can be found in the “Installation,” “Functionality,” “App performance,” and “App listing” sections of the shopify.dev pages cited above.
+The full detail can be found in the “Installation”, “Functionality”, “App performance” and “App listing” sections of the shopify.dev pages cited above.

 Storefront performance and merchant experience

-For applications that directly affect the storefront, Shopify measures the impact on representative pages (home, product page, collection) using a weighted method.
-The documentation recommends not degrading the Lighthouse score by more than 10 points and suggests smoothing measurements over several runs, since scores can vary.
+For applications that directly affect the storefront, Shopify measures the impact on representative pages (home page, product page, collection page) using a weighted method.
+The documentation recommends not degrading the Lighthouse score by more than 10 points and encourages smoothing the measurements across several runs, because scores can vary.
 Detailed recommendations are in App performance and Storefront performance.
-This is a strong differentiating criterion in a dense catalog.
+This is a strong differentiating factor in a dense catalog.

 Prepare the submission